The most frequent question that haunts even the savviest executive must be What do my customers want?

 In fact, a survey of subscription-based businesses showed the importance of customer service.
 It came out very explicitly that clients who had a poor customer experience with a business showed only a 43% chance of renewing their subscription.
-Nevertheless, members who were happy with their experience were likely to remain as members for the next 6 years!
-This indeed is a great proof that great customer experience brings great sales!
+Nevertheless, members who were happy with their experience were likely to remain members for the next 6 years!
+This indeed is great proof that great customer experience brings great sales!

 4. Excellent Customer Experience Drives Customer Lifetime Value (CLV)

 The simplest CLV definition is – Profit a company can make of one customer over time.
 The longer a brand can keep a customer, the greater is the CLV.
 To grow the CLV, your customers should shop more frequently.
 Your customers should spend more money on your business.